1. What is it?

 5. What is the published and unpublished catalog?

 The published catalog includes all services and procedures that are visible and accessible to users.
-These may include services for which you may or may not be a recipient, as well as procedures that are on time, out of time and awaiting activation.
+These may include services that you may or may not be a recipient of, as well as procedures that are on time, out of time, and awaiting activation.

-The depublished catalog is the set of services and procedures that can no longer be used and are not available for processing, but that are kept grouped together for historical or reference reasons, to know that they existed in the past.
+The unpublished catalog is the set of services and procedures that can no longer be used and are not available for processing, but which are kept grouped for historical or consultation reasons, to know that they existed in the past.

 6. How can you search for specific services and procedures?